newellp2019/pyconfluent/README.md

 # py-confluent
-Bringing KSQL and Schema Registry APIs to Python.
+Bringing Confluent's KSQL, Kafka Streams, Schema Registry APIs to Python 3, all in one clean package.